Archaeologists In Israel Have Discovered A ‘Grotesque’ Ancient Clay Deity Used For Scaring Away Evil Entities

 Archaeologists in Israel have unearthed a Persian-era clay jar in Jerusalem’s City of David which was a representation of an ancient and “grotesque” deity which the faithful once used to scare away evil entities.

-As Fox News report, the small fragment which was discovered has been dated and was found to have been in use between the 4th and 5th centuries B.C.
+As Fox News reports, the small fragment which was discovered has been dated and was found to have been in use between the 4th and 5th centuries B.C.

-The clay figure was found during excavations that were being performed by Tel Aviv University and the Israel Antiquities Authority, with the ancient deity recovered from a very large pit containing other Persian artifacts which have been found to date back to the the time when Persia controlled the Kingdom of Judah.
+The clay figure was found during excavations that were being performed by Tel Aviv University and the Israel Antiquities Authority, with the ancient deity recovered from a very large pit containing other Persian artifacts which have been found to date back to the time when Persia controlled the Kingdom of Judah.
 These clay jars which were used to frighten away evil spirits were called “Bes-vessels,” as they represented the Egyptian god known as Bes.

 In a statement which was issued regarding the recovery of this clay jar, the Israel Antiquities Authority stated, “In Egyptian mythology, Bes is the protector deity of households, especially mothers, women in childbirth, and children.”